WasmEdge/docs/docs/deploy/oci-runtime/crun.md

 ## Fedora Platform

-The crun fedora pakckage has WasmEdge as the default WebAssembly Runtime.
-So the easiest way to deploy WasmEdge with crun in on the Fedora Linux distritions.
+The crun fedora package has WasmEdge as the default WebAssembly Runtime.
+So the easiest way to deploy WasmEdge with crun in on the Fedora Linux distributions.
 For the other Linux distributions, please refer to the [next section](#other-linux-platforms).

-First, install crun and WasmEdgeon your fedora machine.
+First, install crun and WasmEdge on your fedora machine.

 ```
 sudo dnf -y install wasmedge